What do officers deal with on a busy Halloween night in Aberdeen? The P&J joins officers on the beat

 Revellers don costumes for Halloween

-We made our way out with officers Euan Milne and Katerina Malanek to the first stop Union Street where revellers were shuttling between venues.
+We made our way out with officers Euan Milne and Katerina Malanek to the first stop on Union Street, where revellers were shuttling between venues.

 Euan has been working as an officer for four years, while Katerina just started in January this year.